-Policy IC P7 - Community Facilities Supports Objectives - IC2, IC4, IC7 Supports TVBC Policy COM14 Consistent with T /BC Local Plan Policy COM14, community development proposals will be supported if they: spirit.
-Aı commur ge the retention, improvement or reuse of community assets to maintain a vibrant community ny proposals that will result in either the loss of, or significant harm to, the integrity of a nity asset, will not be supported unless a replacement facility of better quality is provided in a location (to be consulted upon by the Parish); 2.
-Sustain or extend the viable use of existing recreation grounds and play areas according to other policies defined in this Neighbourhood Plan.
-Development proposals must consider and where appropriate, alleviate, the adverse impact of any development on existing community and cultural facilities List of community facilities: ii. iii. iv. vi. vii. viii.
-The White Hart Public House Evans Close play area х.
-War Memorial (and associated seating area).
+Policy IC P7 - Community Facilities

+Supports Objectives - IC2, IC4, IC7

+Supports TVBC Policy COM14

+Consistent with TVBC Local Plan Policy COM14, community development proposals will be supported if they:

+- 1. Encourage the retention, improvement or reuse of community assets to maintain a vibrant community spirit.
+Any proposals that will result in either the loss of, or significant harm to, the integrity of a community asset, will not be supported unless a replacement facility of better quality is provided in a suitable location (to be consulted upon by the Parish); - Sustain or extend the viable use of existing recreation grounds and play areas according to other policies defined in this Neighbourhood Plan.
+Development proposals must consider and where appropriate, alleviate, the adverse impact of any development on existing community and cultural facilities